Fraud Blocker

 Quilotoa lagoon

 This incredible lagoon is one of the most popular places to go camping in Ecuador!
-Actually, the lagoon is the crater of a volcano with emerald-green water.
-Here, the weather is cold despite the sun, always going to be cold.
+The lagoon is the crater of a volcano with emerald-green water.
+Here, the weather is cold despite the sun; always going to be cold.
 So it’s better if you’re prepared to spend a chilly night.
-Definitely is going to be worthwhile because waking up inside of a volcano crater next to its incredible lagoon is not something you do every day.
-The connection with nature is different, you’ll hear the sound of the wind passing through the crater and the easy tide of the lagoon.
+Going to be worthwhile because waking up inside a volcano crater next to its incredible lagoon is not something you do every day.
+The connection with nature is different; you’ll hear the sound of the wind passing through the crater and the easy tide of the lagoon.
 It’s a unique experience.

 Galapagos Islands